ArthurClemens/polythene/app/docs/element.md

 # Element

 A simple element to wrap a component around a Mithril template.
+It doesn't do anything out of itself.

 ## Usage